bill-long/EventLogExpert/README.md

 ### Building and Testing

-1. Change into EventLogExpert\EventUtils and run:

-	`dotnet build`

-2. Copy the DLL from EventUtils to Electron folder

-	`Copy-Item .\EventUtils\bin\Debug\net471\EventLogExpert.dll ..\Electron\`

-3. Change into the Electron Folder run:
+1. Change into the Electron Folder run:

 	`npm install`

-4. When that finishes you should be able to run:
+2. When that finishes you should be able to run:

-	`npm start `
+	`npm start`

+	This step will build the dotnet DLL, copy it into the Electron folder, and start the Electron app.